A New Question

 So, what do I tell people?
 I explain the numbers and talk about what I see on any given night.
 I also tell them Boston has shelters for the homeless.

 We all know, however, that many homeless people often avoid shelters because they are noisy, crowded, and lack privacy.
 A resident’s things may be stolen and some shelters can be dangerous.
-They prefer the freedom of the streets unless the weather is bad or the temperatures so extreme that they have to go indoors.
+Many people prefer the freedom of the streets unless the weather is bad or the temperatures so extreme that they have to go indoors.

 Also, however, Boston doesn’t have large encampments of homeless people and I think that’s what the visitors expect to see.
 Is that a good thing?
 Does the city provide more shelters, or more services than other cities?
 Also, as Jackie Quinlan pointed out last week, homelessness is a public health problem.
 Or is it a bad thing because Boston has no place or too much policing for such camps to collect?